Gavrisimo/gavrisimo.github.io/_posts/2011-12-26-how-to-send-email-with-attachment-using-php-and-swiftmailer.md

         }

         if ( ! $extensionAllowed ) {
             $errors .= "The uploaded file is not supported file type.
-Only the following file types are supported: " . implode(',',$allowedExtensions) . " rn";
+Only the following file types are supported: " .
+I'mplode(',',$allowedExtensions) . " rn";
         } else {
             $pathOfUploadedFile = "some-writable-directory/$uploadedFileName";